css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 Hook location feature gives you control over the location of outputting the CSS/JS code.
 This is useful in case overriding another plugins' CSS is required.
 Also sometimes its better to put your JS code in the footer to avoid slowing down your page load.

-= I received a weird error, what do I do now? = Sometimes a bug decides to rear its ugly head and when this happens, this is when we need your help.
-If you receive an error, if it be a PHP error, or some functionality that isn't working for whatever reason, please visit our: [CSS & JavaScript Toolbox website and let us know](http://wordpress.org/support/plugin/css-javascript-toolbox)
+= I received a weird error, what do I do now? =
+Due to the overwhelming amount of emails we get for users requesting support for our CJT plugins, we cannot provide support for the CJT Free plugin (hosted here on WordPress.org) at this stage unfortunately.
+If you wish to receive priority support, please visit our CJT website and [purchase a license for any of our plugins](http://css-javascript-toolbox.com/pricing).

 == Screenshots ==